cedadev/abcunit-cmip5-stats/README.md

 `python run_chunk.py -s mean -m MOHC/HadGEM2-ES -e r1i1p1`

 In each example, all other arguments are optional and can be included.
+For example, to calculate the mean of 2 variables:

+`python run_chunk.py -s mean -m MOHC/HadGEM2-ES -e r1i1p1 -v rh ra`

 ## Outputs ##